emmiiorji/kittycare_frontend/README.md

 # 📖 Kitty Care App <a name="about-project"></a>

-This is a project that aims to providing fast, tailored advice on your cat's health, behavior, and overall well being all from the palm of your hand..
+This is a project that aims to providing fast, tailored advice on your cat's health, behavior, and overall well being all from the palm of your hand.
+The server-side code is hosted on GitHub <a href="https://github.com/emmiiorji/kittycare_backend">here</a>

 ## 🛠 Built With <a name="built-with"></a>